Framework Category

 Does your organization regularly review key performance indicators (KPIs) to verify that security policies and procedures are achieving their intended objectives?

-This question assesses whether your organization has established measurable metrics to evaluate the effectiveness of security policies and procedures, and whether these metrics are regularly reviewed to ensure objectives are being met.
+Measuring policy effectiveness is the focus here, asking whether you set KPIs for your security policies and procedures and review them to confirm objectives are met.
 Effective KPIs might include metrics such as percentage of employees completing security training, number of security incidents, mean time to detect/respond to incidents, or compliance rates with specific security controls.

 Does your organization regularly review key risk indicators (KRIs) to identify, assess, and prioritize cybersecurity risks based on their likelihood and potential impact?